 The Federal Polytechnic, Ado Ekiti, has been shut on the orders of the authorities of the institution.

-The News Agency of Nigeria (NAN) reports that the Students’ Union Government (SUG) has also been banned by management, with immediate effect.
+The Students’ Union Government (SUG) has also been banned by management, with immediate effect.

 The actions followed the violent protest staged on Friday by the students over alleged meddling of management in the affairs of the SUG, including alleged attempts to install its stooges as leaders of the students’ body during its election held on Thursday.